Björk and The Brodsky Quartet at the Union Chapel: Reception

-Björk’s concerts at the Union Chapel received universal acclaim by the London press.
+Björk's concerts at the Union Chapel received universal acclaim by the London press.
 Writing for The Guardian, critic Maddy Costa dubbed it “A heavenly experience” and said, “Reviews can’t do Björk justice; listening to her records can’t prepare you for the scintillating wonder of her voice,” and that the singer “emits such indescribable sounds.”
 Costa also noted how inventive Björk has been in recreating her old songs live and complimented the Brodsky in this regard: “For all their sensible demeanour, The Brodskys are as mischievous as Björk.”
 She ended her review by saying, “I’ll still be talking about this when I’m 73.”

 Fiona Sturges of The Independent called the show “sublime” and complimented the pairing of Björk and the Brodsky Quartet as “a seemingly unlikely pairing until you take into account the Icelander’s trademark eclectism.”
-Complementing the orchestral textures of Björk’s original studio albums and her “versatile compositions” – qualities attributed to her training as a classical musician – Sturges was impressed with the use of “something as conventional as a string quartet.”
-She described the mood at the beginning of the concert as “one of uncertainty… as if (Björk is) frightened of making too much noise” at the Chapel and that the strings seemed “more of an accessory than an integral part of the proceedings”, creating an overall “polite” atmosphere.
-It wasn’t until the Brodsky’s reworking of Björk’s “The Modern Things”, an electronic song rearranged for strident strings, when the merging of voice and string quartet became a “complete whole.”
-“Her voice is extraordinary,” she continued, and credited the Brodsky’s “generously restrained performance” for giving “Björk the space to reach new heights of perfection.”
+Complementing the orchestral textures of Björk's original studio albums and her “versatile compositions” – qualities attributed to her training as a classical musician – Sturges was impressed with the use of “something as conventional as a string quartet.”
+She described the mood at the beginning of the concert as “one of uncertainty… as if (Björk is) frightened of making too much noise” at the chapel and that the strings seemed “more of an accessory than an integral part of the proceedings”, creating an overall “polite” atmosphere.
+It wasn't until the Brodsky's reworking of Björk's “The Modern Things”, an electronic song rearranged for strident strings, when the merging of voice and string quartet became a “complete whole.”
+“Her voice is extraordinary,” she continued, and credited the Brodsky's “generously restrained performance” for giving “Björk the space to reach new heights of perfection.”

-The Union Chapel itself has described Björk’s concerts at their venue as “one of the most legendary of Union Chapel gigs!”
+The Union Chapel described Björk's concerts at their venue as “one of the most notable Chapel gigs!”